HannahNguyen6729

 About, Experiences, Projects are link to our sections, Thursday is the current date ( we'll use JavaScript Date Object to make this )

-• In components folder, create a file called NavBar.svelte and add the necessary tags as follow
+components folder, create a file called NavBar.svelte and add the necessary tags as followNote: You don't need to have all tags as below, you can even have just a

-• Type anything between <nav> </nav> ( because if you want to display something, it has to be within a HTML tag ) in your NavBar.svelte file and save it
+<nav> </nav> ( because if you want to display something, it has to be within a HTML tag ) in your NavBar.svelte file and save it

-<p> </p> tag stands for paragraph
+<p> </p>tag stands for paragraph

-• Now, if you run your website using npm run dev, it won't display that words because you have to import it in App.svelte - our main Svelte file
+npm run dev, it won't display that words because you have to import it in App.svelte - our main Svelte fileNavBar.svelte and start creating our navigation barYou can copy paste this code block and read the comments to understand more

 <script>